Last updated May 8th, 2025.

 We usually focus on Asia’s countless opportunities for profit.
 Generally speaking, Asia has a very bright future ahead of itself.

-With that said, not all countries in Asia have strong economic prospects.
+With that said, not every country in Asia has solid economic prospects.
 That’s the purpose of this article.
-Knowing where not to invest is just as important as knowing where you should.
+Knowing where not to invest is equally as important as knowing where you should.

-Brunei is one place investors should avoid at all costs.
-This small, wealthy, oil rich sultanate of 400,000 people is heading in the wrong direction.
+We’ll say it loud: investing in Brunei is something to avoid at all costs.
+This wealthy, oil-rich sultanate of 400,000 people is heading in the wrong direction, and they don’t even seem to be aware of it.

-Here are several reasons why Brunei is the worst country to invest in Asia… perhaps excluding North Korea.
+Below are several reasons why, other than North Korea, Brunei is the worst country in Asia to invest.

 Brunei’s Nearly Endless Recession